hendrikvanantwerpen/amd-mode.el/README.md

 Known issues
 ------------

- * Dependencies ending in .js are not handled explicitly.
  * Be aware that file resolution for resources only works for packages with a package.json which includes at least a name and version.
  * If a new header is inserted, the code inside the function is not indented.